The French election is over, but the country’s politics are still broken

 A Le Pen victory would have changed France and Europe

 Le Pen softened her far-right rhetoric during this election cycle to focus on economic issues and presented herself as the candidate for people struggling to pay their bills as inflation and fuel costs creep up.
-Her shifting focus does not negate the fact that she has long espoused views that, if not fascist, come alarmingly close, however.
+Her shifting focus, however, does not negate the fact that she has long espoused views that, if not fascist, come alarmingly close.

 In a televised debate on April 20, Macron tore into Le Pen about her proposal to ban the hijab, a head covering some Muslim women in France wear in public, saying that the proposed ban would lead to “civil war.”
 France’s Muslim population is the largest in Western Europe, and it has already faced serious discrimination from the government: Former President Nicholas Sarkozy proposed a bill in 2010 that would ban all face coverings — particularly burqa and similar coverings — in public.